Good reasons to visit Barcelona in February or March

 Reason nº1: Stay for less in February or March

-- Note: avoid going to Barcelona between 26th February and 1st March 2018 if you’re planning on staying in a hotel.
+- Note: avoid going to Barcelona between 25th and 28th February 2019 if you’re planning on staying in a hotel.
 This period coincides with the mobile telephony congress, and rooms will be more expensive that at any other time of the year!

 Outside of this short period, throughout the rest of February and March, hotel rooms in Barcelona are at their cheapest.
 See our accommodation category for top tips and recommendations.